 For more detail on how to Assign forms, please refer to EHR - Assign Registration Forms.

-Or they can click the "Request a Correction" button when on the Demographics tab.
-This will take them to the Corrections tab and the "Request a Correction" form.
+Or they can click the "Request a Health Record Correction" button when on the Health Records or Health Record Corrections tab.

 In either situation, an Order will be generated in MacPractice for the Correction Request.